cha87de/clouds-exercises/ex-5/lesson-containers.md

 ```

 Docker Hub [2] is a central registry for Docker images.
 Tons of per-packaged software is available
 already, like database servers, web servers, ...

 [1] https://docs.docker.com/engine/installation/linux/ubuntu/#install-using-the-repository

 [2] https://hub.docker.com/

-## Question: Docker Hub
+## Question: Docker and Docker Hub

+Now that you are familiar with the basics of Docker:

+- What are the differences between a Dockerfile and a Docker image?
+Can you imagine pros/cons?

+- How does a typical workflow for deploying a new application component look like?

 Have a look at the Docker Hub [1].

 - Do you think it was useful to create an image for Apache by ourselves?

-- How are images in Docker Hub created?
+- How are images in Docker Hub created and maintained?

 [1] https://hub.docker.com/